 This was a lot of work and a considerable achievement considering that in 2006 Ken was already 76 and a ‘self confessed computer illiterate’.
 He set about teaching himself, with Ben’s assistance, what he needed to know.

 As the website grew Ken gathered an enviable amount of content and embarked on years of painstaking maintenance and updating work to keep the site current.

-The site continues to be maintained, developed and updated on a purely voluntary basis and is maintained by Walsham le Willows Parish Council also hosting content from The Community Council and Walsham Open Gardens.
+The site continues to be developed and updated on a purely voluntary basis and is maintained by Walsham le Willows Parish Council also hosting content from The Community Council and Walsham Open Gardens.

 18th November 2017

 A note for contributors…

-The content on this website is all related to the village of Walsham le Willows and is primarily for the dissemination of village news, the dates of upcoming events (usually for the benefit of charitable causes) and information on the rich history of the village.
+The content on this website is mainly related to the village of Walsham le Willows and is primarily for the dissemination of village news, the dates of upcoming events (usually for the benefit of charitable causes) and information on the rich history of the village.

 The website cannot be used as a platform for the dissemination of particular views, personal or otherwise.

 Contributions, text and image content, are most welcome for inclusion on the website.
 Content should be submitted to the web master in electronic, editable format (e.g. word or excel documents and similar) to minimise error.
 It is helpful for contributors to ‘own’ their content by taking the trouble to do a final check for errors that may need correcting as soon as it is notified as published, particularly where dates and times are involved.